aws/aws-kms-xksproxy-api-spec/xks_proxy_api_spec.md

     * Fixed typos: the stated length of Base64 encoded values was off by one in two places and the ciphertextMetadata length must not exceed 20 bytes before Base64 encoding.
     * Clarified that xksProxyFleetSize must be an integer greater than zero
     * Simplified the description of CDIV computation in Appendix C (no change to the computation itself).
+ *  * Version 1.0.3 (May 2, 2024):
+    * Clarified the optional existence of awsSourceVpc and awsSourceVpce in requestMetadata.
+    * Removed DescribeKey from KMS operations using GetKeyMetadata.